Enhance your learning experiences by studying at UBC in Vancouver!

 Culture and Communication

 This course will examine the development of media technologies, their applications, and their cultural, political and social impacts.
-Students will also gain hands-on experience in learning how to think and operate like a professional journalist in a simulated multimedia environment. lt is designed to introduce students to the grammar and syntax of media across platforms, based on a core journalistic skill set of interviewing, reporting, news writing, and research methods in tandem with the most current technical tools.
+Students will also gain hands-on experience in learning how to think and operate like a professional journalist in a simulated multimedia environment.
+It is designed to introduce students to the grammar and syntax of media across platforms, based on a core journalistic skill set of interviewing, reporting, news writing, and research methods in tandem with the most current technical tools and technologies in digital media.

 The History and Future of the English Language